Why study BSc (Hons) Cyber Security with Digital Forensics at BU?

 - You’ll be qualified to work as an IT security professional in all sectors where cyber security plays a critical role

 - Typical graduation roles include police digital forensics investigator, digital forensics consultant, mobile security advisor, information security analyst or cyber security analyst

-Foundation Year: We have a Foundation Year option for UK students who do not meet the entry requirements for the degree course.
+Foundation Year: We have a Foundation Year option for students who do not meet the entry requirements for the degree course.
 This additional year of study will give you a grounding in the technical skills required for this course, building your confidence, knowledge and skills for further study.
 After successful completion of the Foundation Year, you will progress to the full degree.
 If you apply to study the full degree and do not meet the academic entry requirements, our admissions team may consider your application for the Foundation Year and notify you accordingly.

 EC Council Partnership status

 The EC-Council is one of the world's largest technical cybersecurity certification bodies.
 Having become one of their academia partners, students from this course will be offered opportunities to access resources of EC-Council, including discounted prices for learning material (e.g. ebooks and iLabs) on various security topics (e.g. ethical hacking and malware forensics), certification (e.g. CEH/CHFI) exam voucher discounts, and free tickets to EC-Council events (e.g. Hacker Halted).